 Federación de Servicios de Comisiones Obreras v Deutsche Bank SAE

-Spanish trade unions brought an action against Deutsche Bank seeking a declaration that the bank was required to set up a system recording the actual number of hours worked each day by its full-time employees.
+Spanish trade unions brought an action against Deutsche Bank seeking a declaration that the bank was required to set up a system recording the actual number of hours (including overtime) worked each day by its employees.
 The bank argued that there was no such obligation under Spanish law, only an obligation to record overtime hours.
+Evidence was produced that over half of overtime hours worked in Spain are not actually recorded.
 The unions argued that such an obligation arose under the EU Charter of Fundamental Rights and the Working Time Directive (implemented in UK law via the Working Time Regulations 1998 – WTR).
 The Spanish Court referred the issue to the European Court of Justice (ECJ).
-The first stage of any ECJ case is an Opinion from the court’s Advocate General.

-In the UK employers must keep and maintain records that are ‘adequate’ to demonstrate compliance with the 48-hour average working week (for those workers who’ve not opted out) and night work (WTR, reg.
+This decision appears to impose greater obligations on employers than the WTR currently require.
+Currently, for those workers who’ve not opted out, UK employers must keep and maintain records that are ‘adequate’ to demonstrate compliance with the 48-hour average working week and night work (WTR, reg.
 9).
 There is no requirement to keep records in relation to rest breaks and rest periods.
 Neither do the WTR specify any particular format for such recording.

 Some commentators have suggested that the UK may have to amend the WTR to reflect this decision to avoid claims that the WTR do not adequately reflect EU law – although the window to make such an argument (presumably) closes when we leave the EU.